Take a future leading IT specialist under your wing!

 What is the role of the academic supervisor?

-The academic supervisor advises the student on questions that may arise during the programme and co-supervises the master’s thesis together with the partner’s supervisor.
+The academic supervisor advises the student on questions that may arise during the programme and co-supervises the Master’s thesis together with the partner’s supervisor.
 This includes helping to define the research topic, supporting the student in understanding the company’s needs, and ensuring that the thesis meets the university’s academic requirements.

 What happens if no suitable candidate is found?